 The RAB budget is divided into spring and fall allocations.
 When each semester’s allocations are spent, new applications cannot be considered until the next funding cycle.
 Students are therefore encouraged to submit proposals as early as possible.
 RAB applications are considered ready for review when both the student’s application and the faculty mentor’s letter of recommendation have been submitted.
 We recommend that students submit their applications at least 4-6 weeks prior to when the funding is needed.
 This will allow adequate time for the payment to be processed and disbursed through the pay periods set by the Controller’s Office if the application is recommended for funding.
 Dean Oludurotimi Adetunji oversees the RAB Grant.
-The primary contact for queries about the application can be directed to [email protected].
+Queries about the application can be directed to [email protected].

 Examples of support available through RAB:

 - Materials needed for a research project that are not available to the student through laboratories or facilities at Brown.
 For example, students have needed supplies to conduct a specific experiment, but the laboratory in which they were working did not have the supplies and did not have a budget to purchase them.

 - Travel to a laboratory, observatory, or other research centers when materials or data are not available at Brown or through interlibrary loan.

 - Funding for materials related to a thesis, when the department does not have the materials or cannot pay for them.